bootlin/snagboot/README.md

 For recovering and flashing large batches of boards efficiently, you may use the Snagfactory application which is included in Snagboot.
 Usage instructions for Snagfactory are available at [snagfactory.md](docs/snagfactory.md).
+The configuration file syntax for Snagfactory is documented at [snagfactory_config.md](docs/snagfactory_config.md).

 If you encounter issues, please take a look at the